dan-israeli/NLP-Course-Project/README.md

 ### Secondary Research - Recreating the BERT PCA Embeddings Files

-The new BERT PCA embeddings files that were created for our experiments, and are required in order to run the code, are as follows:
+The new BERT PCA embeddings files that were created for our experiments, and are required to run the code, are as follows:

 BERT_PCA_{i}.csv (for i = 5, 10, ...
 250)